tiisanoja/ruuvi/README.md

 (**\***) Absolutely humidity approximation is calculated based on temperature and humidity%.
 Absolutely humidity is calculated using Bolton formula for steam saturated pressure.
 Formula can be found [here](https://carnotcycle.wordpress.com/2012/08/04/how-to-convert-relative-humidity-to-absolute-humidity/comment-page-1/).
-***Note!*** Returned value is approximation and has error.
+***Note!*** Returned value is approximation.
 See links for detail for error.
 Also measurements has error which are effecting to result of approximation of absolutely humidity.
 This calculated value is WITHOUT ANY WARRANTY!

 (**\*\***) Dew point is calculated using a well-known approximation formula found in [Wikipedia](https://en.wikipedia.org/wiki/Dew_point).
 Formula can be found below "Calculating the dew point". b and c values used in the formula are:  b = 17.62, c = 243.12°C